-3.2.1 Network
+3.3.1 Network

-Each proposal must take the form of an interdisciplinary network, composed of 2 to 5 funded teams belonging to at least two separate Belgian scientific institutions, of which at least one is a university institution.
+Each proposal is submitted by an interdisciplinary network, composed of 2 to 5 funded teams belonging to at least two separate Belgian scientific institutions, of which at least one is a university institution.

 The network partners must conduct complementary activities related to a common issue and its integration.